-This opens the door for a whole new kind of savvy investor.
-The appeal of traditional investments like stocks and bonds or mutual funds is understandable, but a balanced portfolio is diverse.
+This opens the door for a whole new kind of savvy real estate investor.
 CRE may be a positive addition to an investment portfolio.
 Here we have the 7 top reasons to invest in commercial real estate.

 1 Cash Flow